Horse Nutrition

 - Linseed

-Product of the Flax plant which must be carefully prepared as it is poisonous if not prepared correctly.
+Linseed is often used to improve coat condition, weight gain and is a source of energy.
+It is the product of the Flax plant which must be carefully prepared as it is poisonous if not prepared correctly as is usually micronized.

 - Sugar Beet